We provide professional development to literacy educators.

 Directed by literacy expert and author Irene Fountas, the Center's training and programs are consistently linked to student achievement — including improved reading, writing, and language skills, and more positive student/teacher perspectives on literacy instruction.

-Our professional development offerings can help you guide your students in meeting and exceeding the Common Core State Standards in English Language Arts.
-We offer literacy professional development for educators on the Lesley campus in Cambridge, MA, at locations off campus, and our faculty can come to your school district to deliver professional development for groups of teachers and administrators.
+Our professional development offerings can help you guide your students in meeting and exceeding the state standards in English Language Arts.
+We offer literacy professional development for educators on the Lesley campus in Cambridge, MA, at locations off-campus, online, and our faculty can come to your school district to deliver professional development for groups of teachers and administrators.

 Literacy Professional Development in Cambridge